Here’s how a truly universal-scale storage system works

 Qumulo is a new kind of storage company, based entirely on advanced software.
 Commodity hardware running advanced, distributed software is the unchallenged basis of modern low-cost, scalable computing.
 This is just as true for large-scale file storage as it is for search engines and social media platforms.

-When people see QF2 in action for the first time, they ask, “How can it do that so fast?”
+When people see QF2 in action for the first time, they often ask: “How can it do that so fast?”
 Get the answers with our technical white paper.
-(24 pages, PDF)

 In QF2, cloud instances or computing nodes with standard hardware work together to form a cluster that has scalable performance and a single, unified file system.
 QF2 clusters work together to form a globally distributed but highly connected storage fabric tied together with continuous replication.

 QF2 is unique in how it approaches the problem of scalability.
 Its design incorporates principles used by modern, large-scale, distributed databases.
 The result is a file system with unmatched scale characteristics.

 For massively scalable files and directories, the QF2 file system makes extensive use of index data structures known as B-trees.
 B-trees minimize the amount of I/O required for each operation as the amount of data increases.
 With B-trees as a foundation, the computational cost of reading or inserting data blocks grows very slowly as the amount of data increases.

 A highly distributed scalable block store persists the B-trees across the QF2 cluster.

 QF2 provides real-time visibility and control for file systems of all sizes, even with file counts numbering in the tens of billions.
 Up-to-the-minute analytics allow administrators to pinpoint problems and effectively control how storage is used.
 The answers to these queries arrive instantly.
 With QF2, storage administrators can see usage, activity and throughput at any level of the unified directory structure.